-3.7 As such, the provisions of NEMA and the Biodiversity Act are not of significant assistance in resolving conflicts between the provisions of an existing plan such as an IDP and a proposed bioregional plan and negotiation and discussion are the best route to deal with such conflicts as may arise.

-How bioregional plans relate to other tools in the Biodiversity Act

-- 4.1 Bioregional plans are one of several legal tools introduced by the Biodiversity Act to facilitate the conservation and sustainable use of biodiversity.
-Others include: - 4.1.1 The NBF; - 4.1.2 Listing of threatened or protected ecosystems; - 4.1.3 Listing of threatened or protected species; and - 4.1.4 Biodiversity management plans for species or ecosystems. - 4.2 Each of these tools is described briefly below, including its relationship to bioregional plans.
+- 3.6 Where the decision maker believes conciliation inappropriate or conciliation has failed, the decision maker is simply required to take the decision.
+44 - 3.7 As such, the provisions of NEMA and the Biodiversity Act are not of significant assistance in resolving conflicts between the provisions of an existing plan such as an IDP and a proposed bioregional plan and negotiation and discussion are the best route to deal with such conflicts as may arise. - 4.
+How bioregional plans relate to other tools in the Biodiversity Act - 4.1 Bioregional plans are one of several legal tools introduced by the Biodiversity Act to facilitate the conservation and sustainable use of biodiversity.
+Others include: - The NBF: 4.1.1 - 4.1.2 Listing of threatened or protected ecosystems; - 4.1.3 Listing of threatened or protected species; and - 4.1.4 Biodiversity management plans for species or ecosystems. - 4.2 Each of these tools is described briefly below, including its relationship to bioregional plans.